Skip to Content Skip to Navigation Accessibility Policy Click to login to your Account

 Why have so many cultures turned to these herbs for support?
 Common adaptogens like ashwagandha and turmeric have research-backed benefits that involve both the mind and the body.
 Ultimately, these herbs and roots have properties that support our ability to manage stress, which undoubtedly has a major impact on our physical and mental health.

-Like herbal medicine as a whole, adaptogens have become more popular and accessible over the years.
+Like herbals as a whole, adaptogens have become more popular and accessible over the years.
 So, even though many are grown and harvested in Asia, they’re able to be consumed all over the world in a variety of ways, including in supplement capsules, powders, teas and tinctures (liquid herbal extracts).

 Why do we need adaptogens?